 If Form 941-X is filed late (after the due date of the return for the return period in which you discovered the error), you must attach an amended Schedule B (Form 941) to Form 941-X. Otherwise, the IRS may assess an "averaged" FTD penalty.
 See "Averaged" FTD penalty in section 11 of Pub.
-15 or section 8 of Pub.
-80 for more information about "averaged" FTD penalties.
-The total tax reported on the "Total liability for the quarter" line of Schedule B (Form 941) must match the corrected tax (Form 941, line 12, combined with any correction entered on Form 941-X, line 23) for the quarter, less any previous abatements and interest-free tax assessments.
+15 for more information about

+"averaged" FTD penalties.
+The total tax reported on the "Total liability for the quarter" line of Schedule B (Form 941) must match the corrected tax (Form 941, line 12, combined with any correction entered on Form 941-X, line 23) for the guarter, less any previous abatements and interest-free tax assessments.

-If you discover an error in . . .
-Form 941-X is due . . .
+If you discover an error in Form 941-X is due

-1. January, February, March April 30 2.
-April, May, June July 31 3.
-July, August, September October 31 4.
-October, November, January 31 December
+1. January, February, March April 30

+2. April, May, June July 31

+3. July, August, September October 31

+4. October, November, December January 31

+•